gpropf/clarity/README.md

 #### Known Bugs

 * Setting `engulfForNode` to true when using a label causes problems when the thing being engulfed is an SVG area or attributeNode.
-Probabaly because the label "yanks away" the SVG components from their rightful parent nodes.
+Probably because the label "yanks away" the SVG components from their rightful parent nodes.
 Seems to work fine for other controls.
 * CanvasGrid uses an int for the cell width and height but this is derived by dividing the CG width in pixels by its width in cells.
 So if you have a canvas that is 210 pixels wide but 20 cells wide, the cells get rounded to 10px and then don't fill the whole width of the allocated canvas.
 * Not exactly a bug but if you delete a node you need to explicitly do a `removeChild()` call on the node's parent (if any).
 If the parent is later deleted itself, the dangling pointer will get double-deleted and cause a runtime error.